cacophony-wj/servitium/README.md

 # SERVITIUM

-## "Now look what you made me do."
+## "Just because you're a little bit subby doesn't mean you shouldn't be able to kick some ass."

 ## Preamble

 **This Modlist contains mods with sexual content and you need to be of legal age in your country (most western countries: 18+, some eastern ones: 21+)**.

 _SERVITIUM_ is a variant of _Licentia_, one of _Wabbajack's_ oldest and most well-regarded adult modlists.
 It emphasizes an accessible Power Fantasy design philosophy but spices things up a bit with the _SexLab_ Adult Framework as well as a host of intrusive fetish content.
 It is primarily intended for Female Characters.
-The reason for its creation is the frequent downtime of similar modlists on _Wabbajack._

 #### More Information

-If you are interested in examining a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/servitium-1) **NOTE** Not all variants are represented.
+If you want to examine a complete list of the mods in this modlist, [go here.](https://loadorderlibrary.com/lists/servitium-1)

 ### System Specifications